ashsmith/magento-bugsnag-notifier-module/README.md

 This module integrates the [Bugsnag](https://www.bugsnag.com) notifier into Magento's exception handling.
 Any exception that is left unhandled and eventually caught within the `Magento\Framework\App\Bootstrap::run` method will then be notified to Bugsnag.

 This works by using two plugins (interceptors) that are placed before the `launch` and `catchException` methods on any class that implement the `Magento\Framework\AppInterface` interface.
-Within the `beforeLaunch` plugin Bugsnag is initialised and a session is started which means within the Bugsnag Dashboard you'll be able to see a calculated [stability score](https://www.bugsnag.com/product/stability-score).
+Within the `beforeLaunch` plugin Bugsnag is initialised.
+You can optionally start a session which enables Bugsnag's [stability score](https://www.bugsnag.com/product/stability-score) (requires their Standard package).

 ## Installation